 For the purpose of this Exhibit A, a Primary Project Road or Trail is any road or any trail that is identified in the license as a Project facility, is used almost exclusively to access the Project, is within the proposed Project boundary, and is operated and maintained exclusively by the Licensees as a Project feature.
-This includes roads and trails associated with Project recreation facilities, but does not include designated parking areas.
-For the Warne Power Development, the existing license does not include any Primary Project Roads or Trails.
+This includes roads and trails associated with Project recreation facilities, but does not include designated parking areas that are considered part of the facility or feature for which the parking area is provided.
+Primary Project Roads do not include "shared," "joint," or "multiple use" roads that are used and maintained by multiple parties, including the Licensees, because these shared roads are not for the sole purpose of accessing the Project and are, therefore, not the sole responsibility of the Licensees to maintain under the license.
+Outside of licensing, the Licensees have the necessary permissions, if needed, to use shared roads.
+For the Warne Power Development, the existing license does not include any Primary Project Roads and only one Primary Project Trail - the Quail Lake Fishing Access Path.